 Interested in remote sensing, site surveying, or shipwreck research?
-Check out our training opportunities.
+The latest information about our training opportunities can be found here.

 Silvia de Grasse Project

 Here’s a quick video of the highlights of our first ROV field test in the Columbia River.
 Silvia de Grasse was a lumber schooner that sank in Astoria in 1849.

 We didn’t find the hull, but our primary goal was to test the ROV outside the pool, and that was a big success.
 Great job MAS ROV team!

 We know the fate of Silvia de Grasse (also commonly spelled Sylvia de Grasse and Silvie de Grasse) was her being stranding on a rocky ledge in the Columbia River in November of 1849.
 The ship was over loaded with lumber acquired in the ports upriver and bound for San Francisco.
 Captain William Gray tried unsuccessfully to offload the lumber and re-float the ship.
 The ships remains can still be found at the base of that rocky ledge.